Romans

 Lesson 1Romans Chapter 1

-This lesson begins a study of the book of Romans.
-Anyone who knows me at all knows that Romans Chapter 12 is my favorite chapter in the Bible.
-If anyone ever asks me how to live the Christian life I tell him or her to read and apply all that’s contained in Chapter 12.
+This lesson begins our study of the book of Romans.
+As I indicated in the Introduction to this study, anyone who knows me at all knows that Romans Chapter 12 is my favorite chapter in the Bible.
+If anyone ever asks me how to live the Christian life I tell him or her to read, and apply, all that’s contained in Chapter 12.

-As you will experience in this and the lessons that follow, there are a lot of exciting, life changing, revelations contained within Romans, which is perhaps the best letter ever written by Paul.
+As you will see in the lessons ahead, a lot of exciting, life changing, revelations are included within Romans—which is perhaps the best letter ever written by Paul.

 Roman coin

-Specifically, during the early days of the Jewish people, God made it clear that His desire was for them to become a Nation of Priests (Exodus 19:6).
-They were to become a beacon, drawing other nations to them, and to God.
-The Queen of Sheba was an excellent example of this.
-She was drawn to the Nation of Israel, and visited King Solomon because of all she had heard about his God.
-We observe in the Old Testament the concept of people and nations coming to Israel; however, in the New Testament, we see the opposite approach.
-Christ, in His Great Commission (Matthew 28:18-20), commands the church to go and make disciples, traveling from Jerusalem to Judea to Samaria to the outermost parts of the earth.
-The church of the New Testament carries the gospel to the lost world.
-It doesn’t wait for the lost world to come to it.
-We refer to this approach as being evangelical, spreading the Good News.
+During the early days of the Jewish people, God made it clear His desire was for them to become a Nation of Priests (Exodus 19:6).
+They were to become a beacon drawing other nations to them, and to God.
+The Queen of Sheba was an excellent example of a non-Hebrew being drawn to the Nation of Israel and visiting King Solomon, because of all she had heard about his God.
+We see in the Old Testament the concept of people and nations coming to Israel; whereas in the New Testament, we see the opposite approach.
+Christ, in His Great Commission (Matthew 28:18-20), commands the Church to go and make disciples, traveling from Jerusalem to Judea to Samaria to the outer most parts of the earth.
+The Church of the New Testament carries the Gospel to the lost world— it doesn’t wait for the lost world to come to it.
+We call this being evangelistic—spreading the Good News.

-Paul, being born, raised, and highly educated as a Jew, came to realize this "mystery" as a part of his conversion. he realized that the paradigm, or model, that Christ would use to build His church, was radically different than the one God had used to build the Nation of Israel.
-Acknowleging this "paradigm shift", and realizing that Christ was indeed the Messiah who came to save both the Jew and the Gentile, Paul’s heartfelt desire at all times was to carry the gospel outward to the far ends of the earth.
+Paul, being born, raised, and highly educated as a Jew came to realize this "mystery" as a part of his conversion.
+He realized the paradigm shift, i.e., that the model that Christ would use to build His Church was radically different than the one God had used to build the Nation of Israel.
+Realizing this, and realizing that Christ was indeed the Messiah who came to save both the Jew and the Gentile, Paul’s heartfelt desire at all times was to carry the Gospel outward to the far ends of the earth.

-He began in Antioch with three missionary journeys that covered the Mediterranean, then Rome; and then he set his sights on Spain, as we will see in Chapter 15.
-Knowing these things, we can begin to understand his excitement about this new approach to building a church, his role in spreading the Good News to everyone (not just the Jews), and his desire to build a strong church at Rome – the center of the known world.
-Rome could be used as a launching pad for missionary journeys to Spain and the northern reaches of the Roman Empire.
+He began in Antioch with three missionary journeys that covered the Mediterranean, then Rome, and finally he set his sights on Spain, as we will see in Romans Chapter 15.
+Knowing these things, we can begin to understand his excitement about this new approach to building a church, his role in spreading the Good News to everyone—not just the Jews, and his desire to build a strong church at Rome.
+Rome, as the center of the known world, would be used as a launching pad for missionary journeys to Spain and the northern reaches of the Roman Empire.

 For this lesson, read Romans Chapter 1 and answer the following: